 The application package consists of the following documents

 1. Application form for training programme: Application Form Training

-2. Fee payment: check the appropriate fee in the EVDC fees section; after you payment has been processed, you will be sent a receipt; please include the receipt in your application package
+2. Fee payment: click here to check the appropriate fee; after you payment has been processed, you will be sent a receipt; please include the receipt in your application package

 3. Graduation certificate: original (+ self English translation)

 4. License to practice in Europe: original (+ self English translation)

 5. Letter of good standing/lack of grievance or ethics infractions from the licensing body: original (+ self English translation)

 a.
 Alternate (part time) residency in a Recognised training centre: Application Form Training Facilities